DataS-DHSC/nhs-vaccine-stats-rap/README.md

 # stats-to-powerpoint-rap

+## Usage

-Open the Rmd file and use the Knit feature in RStudio to create the pptx file.
+In RStudio, you can open the Rmd file and use the Knit feature to create the pptx file.